 2. Support the work of JRS, take action, and stand Together With Refugees

 By supporting our work and taking part in our upcoming events you can help show compassion and welcome to those seeking sanctuary in the UK who are supported by JRS.
-These are some of the dates when you will be able to take action and support our work over the next few weeks:
+These are some of the ways you will be able to take action and support our work over the next few weeks:

 - JRS Being Human in the Asylum System report Launch event – Catch-up on the event